 - Japan's industrialization was made possible by strong private dynamism (primary) supported by reasonable policy (secondary). - Japan's cumulative history with frequent opportunities to import foreign factors, without being destroyed, was critical.
-Both private and public sectors were made capable and resilient. - Countries without private dynamism or good policy need measures to create them.
-For this, both spiritual revolution and technical learning are required. - National leaders, public officials and business leaders must bear great responsibility in coping with crisis, developmental challenges and globalization pressure.
+Through this process, both private and public sectors were made capable and resilient. - Countries without private dynamism or good policy must create them.
+For this, both spiritual revolution and technical learning are required. - National leaders, public officials and business leaders must bear great responsibility for the nation in coping with developmental challenges and globalization pressure.